jmw11x/MobileApp/readme.md

 # Full web code in main
   -> open index.html for first page after downloading the files and putting it into an empty folder;
-  Can also copy either of these links to go to my hosted website into any browser -> url : mobileapphw1.firebaseapp.com
+  Can also copy either of these links to go to my hosted website into any browser
+  ## url : mobileapphw1.firebaseapp.com
-  ->web app : mobileapphw1.web.app
+  ## web app : mobileapphw1.web.app

 # Full flutter code in master branch* -> Fully cocnfigured project except facebook login.
 Can run in a nexus6P api 24 android emulator.